danieljbae/CS-4502-Project/README.md

 * **Association rules and pattern evaluation measures**:
     - Identify associations by partitioning the data to find candidate itemsets (e.g. (1-star review) => funny review tag, (positive text review) => useful review tag)
     - Examine interestingness of associations using null-invariant measures, such as: Kulczynski and Jaccard.
+* **Community Detection**:
+    - Evaluate the relative density of links of a community, with the Louvain method or Label Propagation algorithm (e.g. communities of yelp users and their friends)

 ## Team members: